 The current members range from beginner to production weavers and fiber artists, some of whom are nationally-recognized artists and teachers.
 The large spinning community has members who raise sheep, alpaca, llamas, and dogs for fiber.

 Committees of volunteers organize activities and participate in demonstrations.
 Officers are elected in odd-numbered years for a term of two years.
 The Guild annual year is July to June.
 Our meetings include a business discussion, and the program is typically given after a break for a bag lunch.
 Whidbey Weavers Guild is famous for supportive and constructive interest in members work at show and tell.
-The extensive Guild library is open at the Art School on meeting and other days as announced.
+The extensive Guild library is open at the Pacific Rim Institute on meeting and other days as announced.
 Workshops throughout the year provide technical knowledge.
 Study funds and a grant are awarded annually for classes and for independent study.
 The guild enjoys several study groups for weaving, spinning, and other fiber art forms.

 Outreach efforts each year include the Island County Fair with a large display of juried weaving, dyeing, surface design, felting, basketry, spinning and handspun knitted items.
 Looms are warped for people to weave and spinning is demonstrated.

 Guild members also teach, demonstrate or hang displays in libraries, shops, theaters and festivals on Whidbey Island, Fidalgo Island, the Olympic Peninsula or wherever we are asked to provide fiber art in the region.